+Installation Walk-through.
 Step 1.
 Understand the Requirements.

-- From various places in: "z/VM Guide for Automated Installation and Service Version 5 Release 2.0" - Know your processor and LPAR number. - Know your tape drive and DASD device addresses. - Locate the local non-SNA 3270 terminal or equivalent that you'll use as your console -- don't miss: - "Appendix I. Using a 3270 Integrated Console for Installation" - Be sure your full-screen terminal has at least 20 lines - If you are upgrading from a previous VM system, see the "z/VM Migration Guide" - You should already have reviewed the z/VM ProgDir and PSP buckets (which may change the installation procedure).
+- From various places in: "z/VM Guide for Automated Installation and Service Version 5 Release 3.0" - Know your processor and LPAR number. - Know your tape drive and DASD device addresses. - Locate the local non-SNA 3270 terminal or equivalent that you'll use as your console -- don't miss: "Appendix Lobing a 2270 Integrated Capable for Installation" - "Appendix I. Using a 3270 Integrated Console for Installation" - Be sure your full-screen terminal has at least 20 lines - If you are upgrading from a previous VM system, see the "z/VM Migration Guide" - You should already have reviewed the z/VM ProgDir and PSP buckets (which may change the installation procedure).